All Posts

 CX segmentation

-One of the first important tasks after you’ve parsed your data into actionable insights is to build a customer experience segmentation model.
-If you don’t have a segmentation plan already, build one.
-Customers increasingly demand experiences that are customized to their specific needs.
-The life stages and corresponding needs and expectations of Gen X, Millennial, Gen Y and Boomer customers can be very different.
 Likewise, established business customers will behave and expect differently than those who are just getting started.
-If you find, for example, that you are treating retired customers the same as young families, you have a gap in your CX that will lead to lost new accounts and higher attrition rates.
+If you find, for example, that you’re treating retired customers the same as young families, you have a gap in your CX.
+That gap will cost you new accounts and raise attrition rates.
 The good news is that when done correctly, your data dive should identify these groups and deliver insights that lead to direct action that supports each customer journey.

 Digital CX